rishabh-gurbani/SnakesAndLadders/README.md

 4. Moves ahead.
 5. If encounter snake, move down.
 If encounter ladder, move up. [rule]
 6. If rolled number was 6, get extra turn.
 Else next player rolls. [rule]
+7. If 6 rolled thrice, nullify all three moves and let next player roll.
-7. Goes on until one reaches 100.
+8. Goes on until one reaches 100.
-8. Need to reach exact 100, else remains at same position. [rule]
+9. Need to reach exact 100, else remains at same position. [rule]

 ## Requirements